joe-irving/RIPS/about.md

 ## Who do we support?

 Although set up to support climate activists, RIPS will support any individual in prison for law-breaking pushing for political change.
 We will support any non-violent action defined by no intentional damage to a human or animal body.

-## What we spend fund on

-- Emails to send and reply
-- Commissary Money
-- Sending people things in prison
-- Website + hosting
-- Transport + Expenses
-- In the future it would be nice to offer legal support

-## Woking groups

-* Creative
-* Media
-* Wellbeing